HtetAung-Aaron/Datastructure-Algorithm/README.md

 # Datastructure-Algorithm
 brief example of DS  and algorithm
+DS is created for storing or reusing data.. we need to use algorithms to put data into DS ..

 binarysearch >> cut array in half and compare with mid number ** (sorted) **